axieinfinity/ronin-documentation/docs/node-operators/mainnet/archive.md

 docker-compose up -d
 ```

-After a few minutes, go to the [stats page](https://stats.roninchain.com/) to check the status of your node.
+8. Confirm that your node is working: After a few minutes, go to the [stats page](https://stats.roninchain.com/) to check the status of the node.
 If it's green, the node is connected and up to date with the network.